loganintech/render-region-forcefield/README.md

 1. Create a WorldGuard region: `/rg define myregion`
 2. Set the entry flag to deny: `/rg flag myregion entry deny`
-3. Players who cannot enter the region will see a cyan forcefield around it
+3. Players who cannot enter the region will see a purple forcefield around it

 ### Permissions